wp-plugins/wp-rss-multi-importer/readme.txt

 4. User view - with excerpts and images.

 == Changelog ==

+= Version 2.67.62 (2014-5-18) =
+* Fixed:  Problem with stopping comments on posts and other bugs.

 = Version 2.67.61 (2014-5-17) =
 * Fixed:  Problem yahoo pipes and google alert feeds all importing.